British people: Languages

 There is no single British language, though English is by far the main language spoken by British citizens, being spoken monolingually by more than 70% of the UK population.
 English is therefore the de facto official language of the United Kingdom.
-However, under the European Charter for Regional or Minority Languages, the Welsh, Scottish Gaelic, Cornish, Irish Gaelic, Ulster Scots, Manx, Scots and Lowland Scots languages are officially recognised as Regional or Minority languages by the UK Government.
+However, under the European Charter for Regional or Minority Languages, the Welsh, Scottish Gaelic, Cornish, Irish Gaelic, Ulster Scots, Manx and Scots languages are officially recognised as Regional or Minority languages by the UK Government.
 Insular varieties of Norman are recognised languages of the Bailiwicks of Jersey and Guernsey, although they are dying.
 Standard French is an official language of both bailiwicks.

 As indigenous languages which continue to be spoken as a first language by native inhabitants, Welsh and Scottish Gaelic have a different legal status from other minority languages.
 In some parts of the UK, some of these languages are commonly spoken as a first language; in wider areas, their use in a bilingual context is sometimes supported or promoted by central or local government policy.
 For naturalisation purposes, a competence standard of English, Scottish Gaelic or Welsh is required to pass the life in the United Kingdom test.
 However, English is used routinely, and although considered culturally important, Scottish Gaelic and Welsh are much less used.

 Throughout the United Kingdom there are distinctive spoken expressions and regional accents of English, which are seen to be symptomatic of a locality's culture and identity.
 An awareness and knowledge of accents in the United Kingdom can "place, within a few miles, the locality in which a man or woman has grown up".